 What do I need?

-- A BTEC Level 3 qualification in Applied Sciences or a similar discipline
+- A BTEC Level 3 qualification in Applied Sciences or a similar discipline; or

-- 2 or more A Levels which must include Chemistry and one other Science
+- 2 or more A Levels which must include Chemistry and one other Science; or

-- An Access to Higher Education Certificate preferably Science based
+- An Access to Higher Education Certificate preferably Science based; or

 - Have completed a HNC in Applied Chemistry

-This profile should be supported by GCSE grades A* to C in English Language and Maths (essential for those enrolled on an apprenticeship).
+This profile should be supported by GCSE grades A* to C (or 4) in Maths and English Language (essential for those enrolled on an apprenticeship).

 Mature learners may present a more varied profile of achievement that is likely to include extensive work experience and/or achievement of a range of professional qualifications in their work sector.